golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 ### Scale up

-Our DDS app by default computes 50 bridge deals - a rather small amount to make setting the environment up smoother.
+Our DDS script computes 50 bridge deals by default - a rather small number - so that the execution time does not get in the way of your following this tutorial.
-The small size of the sample however probably doesn't benefit from distribution to Golem Network.
+However, the small size of the sample probably won't benefit from the distribution to Golem Network.

-Increase the `DEAL_COUNT` 10 times, 50 times, however you want.
+To see actual profits from such parallelization, increase the `DEAL_COUNT` 10 or 50 times, however you want.

 Then you can run it locally (you can comment out `runtime_env` argument for `ray.init()` if you want the fastest local execution):
 ```bash